 A good notion of a model for the extensional theory is due to Seely~\cite{Seely:LCCCTT}, who showed that one can interpret type dependency in locally cartesian closed categories in a very natural way.
 (There are certain coherence issues related to this semantics, prompting a later refinement, but this need not concern us here.)
 Of course, intensional type theory may also be interpreted this way in lcccs, but then the interpretation of the identity types necessarily becomes trivial.

-The first non-trivial semantics for intensional type theory were developed by Hofmann and Streicher~\cite{Hofmann:GITT} using \myemph{groupoids}, which are categories in which every arrow is an isomorphism.
+The first non-trivial semantics for intensional type theory was developed by Hofmann and Streicher~\cite{Hofmann:GITT} using \myemph{groupoids}, which are categories in which every arrow is an isomorphism.
 The category of groupoids is not locally cartesian closed, and the model employs certain fibrations (equivalently, groupoid-valued functors) to model type dependency.
-Intuitively, the identity type over a groupoid $G$ is interpreted as the groupoid of arrows $G^{\rightarrow}\to G\times G$, so that an identity proof $f:\id{A}(a,b)$\/ becomes an arrow $f:a\to b$ in $G$.
+A closed type $A$\/ will be interpreted as a groupoid, a term $a:A$\/ as an object of this groupoid, and an identity proof $f:\id{A}(a,b)$\/ as an arrow $f:a\to b$ in $G$.
 The interpretation no longer validates extensionality, since there can be different elements $a, b$ related by non-identity arrows $f:a\to b$.
-Indeed, there may be many different such arrows $f,g,\dots: a\to b$\,; however, unlike in the type theory, these cannot in turn be further related by identity terms of higher type $\vartheta:\id{\id{A}}(f,g)$, since a (conventional) groupoid has no non-trivial higher-dimensional structure.
+Indeed, there may be many different such arrows $f,g,\dots: a\to b$\,; however, unlike in the type theory, these cannot in turn be further related by non-trivial identity terms of higher type $\vartheta:\id{\id{A}}(f,g)$, since a (conventional) groupoid has no non-trivial higher-dimensional structure.